the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 ### Exercises:

-* use a library such as [Font Awesome](https://fontawesome.io/) to show a loading icon instead of the "Loading ..." text
+* Use a library such as [Font Awesome](https://fontawesome.io/) to show a loading icon instead of the "Loading ..." text

 ## Higher-Order Components